-These drawings are purposfully rhetorical.
+These drawings are purposefully rhetorical.
 They are not intended to be considered as ‘real buildings’, but rather as critical reflections on the relationships between workplace culture in the tech industry, professional leisure, and the architectural plan.
-The drawings are concieved so as to both spur alternative public and disciplinary imaginaries while reflecting on the contemporary status of Silicon Valley tech building.
+The drawings are conceived so as to both spur alternative public and disciplinary imaginaries while reflecting on the contemporary status of Silicon Valley tech building.

 Exhibited at A+D Museum.